Protecting Gardens from Critters

 Fruit protection bags, usually made of a netting material, can be used to cover and hide individual large fruit or clusters of small fruit.
 They deter most bird pecks and insects.

 If you are growing strawberries outside a cage, get strawberry shaped and sized rocks, and paint them to look like strawberries.
 Place them on the ground around your plants before the strawberries appear.
 Birds will peck at the rocks, thinking they are ripe fruit.
-They hate pecking hard objects and will leave your strawberries alone, expecting them to be rock hard.
+They hate pecking hard objects and when your strawberries appear they will leave them alone, expecting them to be rock hard.

 Round-tailed ground squirrel